sameboat-platform/backend/schedule/SemesterPlan.md

 - **Calendar name:** SameBoat Project Plan (Fall 2025)
 - **Description:** This calendar contains the planned milestones, deliverables, and weekly tasks for the SameBoat project during Fall 2025.
 It reflects the 12-week semester action plan, including setup, core features, and final presentation milestones.

+### Links to Documentation:
+See the [README](../README.md) for project overview and setup instructions.

+See the [Architecture](../docs/Architecture.md) for the Project Architecture.

+See the [Project Plan](../docs/ProjectPlan.md) for the Project Plan.

+See the [MVP Scope](../docs/MvpScope.md) for MVP Scope and User Stories.

 ---

 ## Files